mlwithC/spotifypopularitypredictor/README.md.txt

 Split and train ,Logistic Regression model

--We trained a Logistic Regression model to classify songs as hits or flops based on their audio features.
+We trained a Logistic Regression model to classify songs as hits or flops based on their audio features.
 -The model achieved an impressive accuracy of 99.5%, indicating strong predictive performance on the test set.
 -This serves as a baseline to compare with more complex models like Random Forest and SVM.